-Swiss-German border checks used to be the norm up until as recently as 2008, when Switzerland joined the Schengen Area.
-From then on, citizens traveling between Switzerland and any other Schengen country have not been subject to routine checks.
+Swiss-German border checks used to be the norm up until 2008, when Switzerland joined the Schengen Area.
+From then on, citizens travelling between Switzerland and any other Schengen country have not been subject to routine checks.
 Individuals can currently travel freely in a Europe-wide border-free zone.

-However, recent events involving foreigners have reignited the debate on migrants once again.
+However, recent events have reignited the debate on migrants once again.
 German Interior Minister Horst Seehofer declared that he would do everything in his power to arrange intelligent border controls.

-The temporary reintroduction of Swiss-German border controls —although not yet discussed with Chancellor Angela Merkel— may be set in place in an attempt to reduce the number of illegal immigrants entering Germany.
+The temporary reintroduction of Swiss-German border controls —although not yet discussed with Chancellor Angela Merkel— may be put in place in an attempt to reduce illegal immigration in Germany.

-Seehofer also stated that he plans to reinforce security at German train stations, announcing he would soon present a strategy geared to achieve this.
+Seehofer also stated that he plans to reinforce security at German train stations, announcing he would soon present a strategy geared towards achieving this.

-Germany already has routine border checks with Austria, one of its 9 bordering countries.
-German-Austrian border checks are set to expire on November 12th, 2019.
-Similarly, German neighboring countries Norway and Denmark have reintroduced border checks with the country.
-Border checks between Germany and Norway as well as between Germany and Denmark are also set to end on November 12th, 2019.
+Germany already has routine border checks with Austria, one of its 9 neighbouring countries.
+German-Austrian border checks are set to expire on November 11th, 2020.
+Similarly, German neighbouring countries Norway and Denmark have reintroduced border checks with the country.
+Border checks between Germany and Norway as well as between Germany and Denmark are also set to end on November 11th, 2020.

-Denmark’s former Prime Minister Lars Lokke Rasmussen recommended that Denmark should instate permanent border controls in an effort to manage illegal migration and prevent terrorism.
-Immediately after Rasmussen’s announcement, Danish political analysts claimed that it was contradictory to be in favor of permanent border controls whilst being a Schengen member.
+Denmark’s former Prime Minister Lars Lokke Rasmussen recommended that Denmark instate permanent border controls in an effort to manage illegal migration and prevent terrorism.
+Immediately after Rasmussen’s announcement, Danish political analysts claimed that it was contradictory to be in favour of permanent border controls whilst being a Schengen member.

-The introduction of internal border controls within the Schengen Zone has been intensely debated between several member countries for multiple years.
-Over the last few years, several member nations have continued to increase their internal security checks due to the European migration crisis.
+The introduction of internal border controls within the Schengen Zone has been intensely debated between several member countries for years.
+Recently, several member nations have continued to increase their internal security checks due to the European migrant crisis.

 Currently, the following Schengen countries carry out internal border checks in an effort to improve the security situation in Europe:

-All of these measures, much like the introduction of ETIAS, are being set in place in order to increase security within the Schengen Area for citizens and visitors alike.
-ETIAS is a travel authorization that aims to register and monitor visa-exempt travelers coming to any Schengen member country and will be mandatory from 2021 onwards.
+All of these measures, much like the introduction of ETIAS, are being put in place with the aim of increasing security within the Schengen Area for citizens and visitors alike.
+ETIAS is a travel authorisation that will register and monitor visa-exempt third-country citizens coming to any Schengen country and will be mandatory from 2022 onwards.

-Germany is the second nation with the most bordering countries in Europe, only being exceeded by Russia.
-The German land border spans 3712 kilometers in length.
+Germany is the second nation with the most bordering countries in Europe, exceeded only by Russia.
+The German land border spans 3,712 kilometres.

 Germany shares a land border with the following 9 European countries: